Mixd/PackerWP/README.md

 ![Mixd logo](https://avatars1.githubusercontent.com/u/2025589?s=75 "Mixd - World Class Web Design")

 PackerWP is a custom [Deployer](https://deployer.org/) runbook.
-It was designed as the successor to the legacy Rails deployment tool [WP Deploy](https://github.com/mixd/wp-deploy) and has been tailored to include all the Capistrano tasks that were previously provided by WP Deploy.
+It was designed as the successor to the legacy Ruby deployment tool [WP Deploy](https://github.com/mixd/wp-deploy) and has been tailored to include all the Capistrano tasks that were previously provided by WP Deploy.